-Years ago, I read in The New York Times that according to Yankelvich Research, the average American adult is the target of some 3,500 commercial ads in a single day.
+Years ago, I read in The New York Times that according to Yankelovich Research, the average American adult is the target of some 3,500 commercial ads in a single day.
+More recently that estimate has been adjusted upward to 5,000.
 How outrageous is that?
-Sure, we live in a highly commercialized society but 3,500 ads?
+Sure, we live in a highly commercialized society but 5,o00 commercial ads?
 In a single day?
 I figured that had to be a gross exaggeration.

 I decided to conduct my own test.
 I would count the ads I heard or saw in my typical day.
-I knew it wouldn’t come anywhere close to 3,500.
+I knew it wouldn’t come anywhere close to 5,o00.
+Or even 3,500.